 This article explains how to use UserTesting’s tree testing tool.
-We recommend most users start with the tree testing template.
+We recommend most users start with the IA - Tree Testing template available in the Template gallery (in the Information architecture category).
 To learn more about tree testing, including why it’s useful and when you should do it, read What is tree testing?

 Why should you run a tree test via UserTesting?